kkunapuli/kkunapuli.github.io/_pages/dfs/distributed_system.md

 Concurrency is a huge conern for Data Nodes.
 We can ensure that data is kept safe by performing all actions sequentially, but then requests would take much longer than if processed in parallel.
 See [reader writer problem](https://en.wikipedia.org/wiki/Readers%E2%80%93writers_problem) for more information.
 Each allocated block has a file name, read lock, and write lock (using [Java's ReadWriteLock class](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/locks/ReentrantReadWriteLock.html)).
 In order to allow a read on block x1 while writing to block x2 of the same DataNode, each block has its own instance of ReentrantReadWriteLock.
 For simplicity, a Block object has a read lock (rLock) and a write lock (wLock).

 Both locks are declared as final so that they cannot be modified.
-To emphasize this point, they were not given ‘setter’ methods in the Block class. {:. notice--primary}
+To emphasize this point, they were not given ‘setter’ methods in the Block class. {:. notice--warning}

 We get writer preference for free with Java’s ReadWriteLock, i.e. if a DataNodeHandler is writing to block x1 or requests write access to x1, no readers will be given access to x1.
 Readers may be given access to any Block other than x1 since Blocks have independent ReadWriteLocks.
 We also get the ability to allow multiple readers on the same block at the same time from ReadWriteLock.